MAaqibAKhan/Flask_app/README.md

 3. Use **docker build -t flask-app .** to build the docker image
 4. Use **docker run -d -p 5000:5000 flask-app**

-### Making sure jenkins can run it
+### Jenkins pipeline
-1. Add a new user called pythonadm using
-    **sudo useradd -m -s /bin/bash pythonadm**
+1. In your Vm add a new user called pythonadm using, **sudo useradd -m -s /bin/bash pythonadm**
-2. Check whether jenkins and pythonadm have access to the document by using **sudo visudo**
+2. Check whether jenkins and pythonadm have access to the document by using, **sudo visudo**
 3. If not input:
 ```
 jenkins  ALL=(ALL:ALL) NOPASSWD:ALL
 pythonadm  ALL=(ALL:ALL) NOPASSWD:ALL
 ```
+4. In Jenkins create a new pipeline task.
+5. In the pipeline definition switch it to *Pipeline script from SCM* and select the SCM as git.
+6. In the repository URL enter this repository URL and then select save.
+7. Now press build now and the app should start to set up.
 #### Congratulations you have now got a working version of the Web-app